6 Creating automatic analysis pipelines

 While inside the doc/learning.qmd file, use the “function-oriented” workflow, as taught in the intermediate course, to take the code we wrote above and convert it into a function.
 Complete these tasks:

 1. Wrap the code with function() {...} and name the new function descriptive_stats.
+Here is some scaffolding to help you get started:

 2. Replace lipidomics with data and put data as an argument inside the brackets of function().